-- (2) Group living.
+(2) Group living.
 Residential occupancy of a dwelling by other than a "household," typically providing communal kitchen/dining facilities.
-Examples of group living uses include but are not limited to fraternities, sororities, convents, monasteries, nursing homes and the following specific use types: - a.
+Examples of group living uses include but are not limited to fraternities, sororities, convents, monasteries, nursing homes and the following specific use types:

+a.
 Nursing home.
 An establishment providing inpatient, skilled nursing and rehabilitative services to patients who require health care but not hospital services.
-Care is ordered by and under the direction of a physician. - b.
+Care is ordered by and under the direction of a physician.

+b.
 Personal care home.
-Any dwelling, whether operated for profit or not, which undertakes through its ownership or management to provide or arrange for the provision of housing, food service, and one or more personal services for two or more adults who are not related to the owner or administrator by blood or marriage.
+Any dwelling, whether operated for profit or not, which undertakes through its ownership or management to provide or arrange for the provision of housing, food service, and one or more personal services, including watchful oversight, for two or more adults who are not related to the owner or administrator by blood or marriage.
 "Personal services" includes, but is not limited to, individual assistance with or supervision of self-administered medication and essential activities of daily living such as eating, bathing, grooming, dressing, and toileting.
-Personal services shall not include medical, nursing, or health services as part of licensing a particular personal care home.
+Personal Care Homes cannot provide nursing or other medical services, with the exception that those services defined specifically as "personal services" may be conducted by nurses or other appropriate medical personnel, or admit and retain residents who need continuous medical or nursing care.

 Personal care home.
-A building in which housing, meals and 24-hour continuous oversight and care services are provided for one or more ambulatory adults and that is licensed as a personal care home by the office of regulatory services of the state department of human resources.
+A building in which housing, meals and 24 hour continuous oversight and care services are provided for one or more ambulatory adults and that is licensed as a personal care home by the office of regulatory services of the state department of human resources.